hoeghh/kubernetes_the_easy_way/README.md

 ## Connect local kubectl to the new cluster
 # Generate a kubeconfig file suitable for authenticating as the admin user
+# OBS: This is done by install.sh now
 ```
 kubectl config set-cluster kubernetes-the-easy-way \
   --certificate-authority=ssl/ca.pem \